donomii/racketprogs/xsh/README.md

     {{arg1 arg2 ...}  command ...}
     {{arg1 arg2 ...}  [command ...][command ...]}

-Note that while there are no lexical scopes (all vars are global, only function args are local),
+Note that there are no lexical scopes (all variables are global, only function args are local), so lambdas are the closest thing XSH has to variable definitions.

+Free variables are substituted _before_ the lambda (or function) is created, which effectively provides immutable lexical scoping.

+Function args are substituted directly into the function body when the function is called, meaning that variables are immutable and cannot be re-bound (although they can be shadowed).

 ### [exit *value*]

+Quit and set the system return *value*.

 ### if *bool* {[command ...][command ...]} {[command ...][command ...]}

 ### [saveInterpreter *filename*]

-Save the current execution state to be resumed later
+Save the current execution state to be resumed later.

+Save files can be resumed with

+    xsh -r *filename*